-" A student may receive no more than two grades of "C".
-A graduate course in which a grade of "C" was received may be repeated, but a student must repeat any graduate course taken for which a grade of "D" or "F" was received.
+- Deficient Grades - " A student may receive no more than two grades of "C." A graduate course in which a grade of "C" was received may be repeated, but a student must repeat any graduate course taken for which a grade of "D" or "F" was received.
 If a student withdraws from a "repeated" course, it may be taken again.
 In situations where the course needed to be repeated is no longer available or offered, a similar course may be substituted with the approval of the program director, however, the student's ability to retake a course may be limited by curriculum changes or academic policy changes.
-Regardless of the GPA, a student will not be allowed to graduate with a final grade of "D" or "F" in any course.
+Regardless of the GPA, a student will not be allowed to graduate with a final grade of "D" or "F" in any course required for the degree or certificate. - Sufficient Progress - " Students must complete no less than six hours of applicable credit within each year after enrolling in the program to be considered an active student. - " The maximum time frame to complete a 36-semester credit hours program is five years. - " The maximum time frame to complete programs exceeding 36 semester credit hours is seven years. - " Inactive students wishing to re-enter the program must consult with the program director for approval and will be subject to any curriculum changes that have occurred since their last enrollment. - " A student who does not attempt any coursework in an academic year will be required to participate in an abbreviated reapplication process as outlined by the division.